oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 In the event of errors due to situations not described above, Authorization and Resource Servers MUST follow the guidance of {{RFC6749}} and {{RFC6750}} or their respective extensions of when to return suitable Error Responses.

-## Client Attestation at the Token Endpoint {#token-endpoint}
+## Client Attestation at the Authorization Server {#authorization-server}

-While usage of the the client attestation mechanism defined by this draft can be used in a variety of different HTTP requests to different endpoints, usage within the token request as defined by {{RFC6749}} has particular additional considerations outlined below.
+While the client attestation mechanism defined by this draft can be used in a variety of different HTTP requests to different endpoints, they require some additional description.

+### Client Attestation at the Token Endpoint {#token-endpoint}

+Usage within the token request as defined by {{RFC6749}} has particular additional considerations outlined below.

 The Authorization Server MUST perform all of the checks outlined in [](#checking-http-requests-with-client-attestations) for a received access token request which is making use of the client attestation mechanism as defined by this draft.